4x4taco/perception/Perception_report.md

 ![](./pics/world3_output_secondhalf.PNG)

 ### Conclusion
-Overall I really enjoyed this project and would have like more time to explore sending service messages to the robot and manipulating the joints in the Rviz and gazebo environment.
+Overall I really enjoyed this project and would to explore sending service messages to the robot and manipulating the joints in the Rviz and gazebo environment.
 My SVM did a good job recognizing the objects.
 The hardest part about this project was obtaining the samples from the ```training.launch``` environment.
 I had issues with the system locking op or crashing.
 Gazebo occasionally would crash during this process.
 When taking snips of the classifiation output on screen the screen shots for world 3 were the most difficult.
 The looping of pr2.py appeared to slow to keep all of the labels displayed on the output at the same time.
-This could have been due to the classification error made on the book.
 The label for snacks is dropped and an extra label for glue appears.
 I was unsure if this is due to a formatting issue with the labels or an error made by the classifier.
-All of the other worlds and pick lists appeared correct with no classification errors.
+All of the other worlds and pick lists were correct with no classification errors.
 The output .yaml files were 100% correct with respect to the pick list 1 and 2.
 The output .yaml file for picklist 3 had an extra glue request but it still had the snack request.

 ### Final SVM confuction matrix